Bio1M/Bio1M.github.io/midterm2.md

 title: Midterm 2
 ---

-The Dushoff part of midterm 2 will be _primarily_ emphasize material from the phylogeny and origins units, but may include related concepts introduced earlier.
+The Dushoff part of midterm 2 will _primarily_ emphasize material from the phylogeny and origins units, but may include related concepts introduced earlier.

 {% comment %}
 It's often hard to classify questions, since so many themes overlap, but I would say that a bit more than half of my section of the test relates primarily to new material (since the last midterm).